Negative moment of inertia and rotational instability of gluon plasma: Numerical first-principle results

-In the inset of Fig.~\ref{fig_Delta_S}, we show the normalized difference of lattice action densities~$\Delta s$~\eq{eq_Delta_S} which enters the free energy density~\eq{eq_F_lattice}.
-At vanishing velocity of the rotation, $v_I = 0$, we recover the known result~\cite{Boyd_1996bx, Borsanyi:2012ve}.
-The steep rise of $\Delta s$, which happens close to the critical coupling $\beta \simeq \beta_c$, points to the first order nature of the phase transition in the non-rotating plasma.
+In the inset of Fig.~\ref{fig_Delta_S}, we show the normalized difference of lattice action densities~$\Delta s$, Eq.~\eq{eq_Delta_S}, which enters the free energy density~\eq{eq_F_lattice}.
+At vanishing velocity of the rotation, $v_I = 0$, we recover the known result~\cite{Boyd_1996bx, Borsanyi:2012ve, Beinlich:1997ia}.
+The steep rise of $\Delta s$, which happens close to the critical coupling $\beta \simeq \beta_c$, points to the first-order nature of the phase transition in the non-rotating plasma.

-As the imaginary velocity $v_I$ increases, the transition shifts towards smaller lattice couplings $\beta$ signaling that the critical temperature $T_c = T_c(v_I)$ decreases as the {\it imaginary} angular frequency $\Omega_I$ (the velocity $v_I$ of the rotation) raises.
-This result is in agreement with previous numerical calculations~\cite{Braguta_2020biu,Braguta_2021jgn,Braguta_2022str}.
+As the imaginary velocity $v_I$ increases, the transition shifts towards smaller lattice couplings $\beta$, signaling that the critical temperature $T_c = T_c(v_I)$ decreases as the {\it imaginary} angular frequency $\Omega_I$ (the velocity $v_I$ of the rotation) raises.
+This result is in agreement with previous numerical calculations~\cite{Braguta_2020biu, Braguta_2021jgn, Braguta_2022str}.

 The normalized free energy density in the co-rotating frame, $ - f/T^4$, calculated via Eq.~\eq{eq_F_lattice}, is shown in Fig.~\ref{fig_Delta_S}.
 This quantity is a monotonically raising function of the temperature $T$ at all imaginary velocities $v_I$, indicating the presence of a plateau at $T \to \infty$ for each fixed~$v_I$.